ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 **TODO**: Provide instructions to access CP4APP

-## Provisioning the sandbox using local Terraform
+## Provisioning a sandbox using local Terraform

 You can use Terraform to execute the code locally for testing or if you are the only administrator of this infrastructure.
 After install or setup all the requirements and set the desired values to the [Input Variables](#input-variables), just like explained in the [Getting Started with Terraform](#getting-started-with-terraform), execute the following commands: